nicklockwood/iRate/README.md

 Installation
 --------------

 To install iRate into your app, drag the iRate.h, .m and .bundle files into your project.
 You can omit the .bundle if you are not interested in localised text.

-If you wish to take advantage of the in-app product page feature in iOS 6 then you will need to include the Storekit framework in your project. iRate will automatically detect this if present and will display the app page directly in the app instead of linking out to the App Store app.
+On iOS you will also need to add the StoreKit framework.

 iRate typically requires no configuration at all and will simply run automatically, using the application's bundle ID to look the app ID up on the App Store.